 When the granting of credit based on RPL leads to a shortening of an international student’s course duration, NTI must issue a new Confirmation of Enrolment and must report the change via PRISMS under Section 2 of the National Code of Practice for Providers of Education and Training to Overseas Students 2018.

-- A student who is dissatisfied with the outcome of a credit based on RPL application may request a review of the decision.
-Such a request must be accompanied by a full statement outlining the basis for the review and must be lodged within 10 working days of notification of the decision.
+a) A student who is dissatisfied with the outcome of a credit based on RPL application may request a review of the decision.
+Such a request must be accompanied by a full statement outlining the basis for the review and must be lodged within twenty (20) working days of notification of the decision.

-- On completion of the review, applicants are provided with a written response detailing the review’s outcome within 20 working days of the appeal lodgment.
+c) On completion of the review, applicants are provided with a written response detailing the review’s outcome within ten (10) working days of the appeal lodgment.
+If more time is needed to review a student's appeal, the student will be notified in writing.
 Where the applicant’s request for a review of the decision is unsuccessful, a statement of reasons for the determination is provided.